Gunboat War: 1811–14

 On 31 July 1811, HMS Brev Drageren and Algerine were cruising together in Long Sound, Norway, when they encountered and engaged three Danish brigs: the 20-gun Langeland, the 18-gun Lügum, and the 16-gun Kiel.
-Outnumbered and outgunned, the British vessels took flight.
+Outnumbered and outgunned, the British vessels withdrew.
 The next day Brev Drageren unsuccessfully re-engaged first one and then two of the brigs.
 In the inconclusive engagement each British vessel sustained one man killed, and Brev Drageren also had three wounded.
 On 17 August HMS Manly sailed from Sheerness with a convoy for the Baltic.
 On 2 September, while she was cruising off Arendal on the Norwegian coast in the company of Chanticleer, three Danish 18-gun-brigs (Alsen, Lolland, and Samsø) engaged them.
 Lolland engaged Manly while the other two chased Chanticleer but she maintained a course away from the action and made good her escape.
 In the engagement with Lolland, Manly had her spars and rigging cut to pieces.
 With only six guns left, and having lost one man killed and three wounded, Manly was forced to strike.

 The last major fight between Danish-Norwegian and British warships took place on 6 July 1812 during the Battle of Lyngør, when a small squadron of British warships met a small squadron of Norwegian warships at Lyngør on the Norwegian coast.
 The British withdrew after destroying the Norwegian frigate Najaden.
 On 2 August the same year, boats of HMS Horatio, which was under the command of Captain Lord George Stuart, captured two Danish vessels, under the command of Lieutenant Hans Buderhof, and their prize, an American vessel of about 400 tons burthen (bm).
 The two Danish vessels were schooner No. 114 (of six 6-pounders and 30 men), and cutter No. 97 (of four 6-pounders and 22 men).
 In the action the British lost nine men killed and 16 wounded, of whom two died of their wounds; the Danes lost ten men killed and 13 wounded.

 Peace

 As a result of the Swedish invasion of Holstein in December 1813 during the War of the Sixth Coalition, Denmark-Norway was forced to seek peace, and the Treaty of Kiel ended the war on 14 January 1814.
-Denmark-Norway had to cede Heligoland to Britain and the Kingdom of Norway to the King of Sweden, while Denmark did get back the island of Anholt.
+Denmark-Norway had to cede Heligoland to Britain and the Kingdom of Norway (except for Greenland, Iceland and the Faroe Islands) to the King of Sweden, while Denmark did get back the island of Anholt and was compensated for the loss of Norway with the Duchy of Saxe-Lauenburg.
+However, this treaty was not accepted by the Norwegian people, who refused to be simply a bargaining chip, and a war between Norway and Sweden broke out on 26 July.